 - Player 1 holds & manipulates the cootie catcher.

 - That character’s name is spelled out as the cootie catcher is moved back and forth.

 - One of the words inside the cootie catcher is chosen and spelled out.

 - Player 2 makes the final selection of word and that flap is opened.

 - Switch turns & keep the fun going!

-I included blank templates (only with characters) for each cootie catcher in case you would like to customize with sight words, colors, letters, or other learning concepts.
+I included blank templates (only with characters) for each cootie catcher, in case you’d like to customize with sight words, colors, letters, or other learning concepts.
 Also, there is a step-by-step tutorial to guide you in creating and using these Dr. Seuss-Inspired cootie catchers.
 DLTK’s Crafts for Kids has an excellent tutorial with pictures on folding origami fortune tellers.

 WooHoo!
 Get ready for some awesome hands-on fun with these Dr. Seuss activities!

 This printable pack includes 4 pages.
 2 pages are completed and 2 pages are blank so you can create your own fun Dr. Seuss prompts.